SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 **2. Remove the weblogic EJB Descriptors**

 The first step is to remove the unneeded `weblogic-ejb-jar.xml` file.
 This file is proprietary to Weblogic and not recognized or processed by JBoss
 EAP.
-Type or click the following command to remove it:
+Run the following command in Codeready workspace terminal to remove it:

 `rm -f /projects/modernize-apps/monolith/src/main/webapp/WEB-INF/weblogic-ejb-jar.xml`

 While we're at it, let's remove the stub weblogic implementation classes added as part of the scenario.
-Run or click on this command to remove them:
+Run this command to remove them:

 `rm -rf /projects/modernize-apps/monolith/src/main/java/weblogic`